PCJohn/attractors/README.md

 Plot on the left: unbiased memory vectors (+1 or -1 with probability 0.5)

-Plot on the right: correlated memory vectors (+1 and -1 with probability 0.4 and 0.6)
+Plot on the right: correlated memory vectors (+1 or -1 with probability 0.4 and 0.6)

       cd hopfield
       python hopfield.py update_rule